TumbleOwlee/process-manager/README.md

-# process-manager
+# Process Manager

-Simple tool to run and control commands.
+Simple tool to instatiate and manage any given command - used to run commands in background.